You are here

 Tara McCaughey is the Head of Technical Services at Syngenta Canada.
 Since 2014, 4-H Canada and Syngenta Canada are empowering youth to learn how to safely feed the world and take care of our planet.

 What better time to celebrate soils than Soil Conservation Week!
 We realize that soil is the foundation of all life on Earth.
 Without it, we couldn’t grow the food we need to live.
 But the soil we depend on is at risk from many different threats.
 So, we’re doing everything we can to help you protect it.

-That’s why we’re excited to support the Dig Into Soil initiative 4-H Canada introduced this week.
+That’s why we’re excited to support the Dig Into Soil initiative 4-H Canada introduced in 2021.
 We so appreciate your enthusiastic response to this program!
-More than 400 kits are being distributed to 4-H clubs across the country this spring.
+More than 400 kits were distributed to 4-H clubs across the country in spring 2021.
 For those that are looking for more flexibility, an online version of the initiative’s Activity Book is available for download now at 4-h-canada.ca/dig-into-soil.